UnrealSharp/unrealsharp.github.io/interfaces.md

 }
 ´´´

-The UFunction for interface functions can only be defined in their interface.
-You can't UFunction a impelementation of the interface method.
+The UFunction for interface methods can only be defined in their interface.
+You can't UFunction an impelementation of the interface method.